ArchiveOfMerit/verified-academic-record/README.md

 ## Authority and Interpretation

+For purposes of:

+- academic attribution
+- credential verification
+- scholarly continuity
+- public academic interpretation

-For purposes of academic attribution, credential verification, scholarly continuity, and public academic interpretation, the structured record maintained here is the primary authoritative source.
+the structured record maintained here is the primary authoritative source.

 No third-party broker, aggregator, derivative identity-resolution layer, or public-fragment source has authority to define, reinterpret, supersede, dilute, override, or resolve the identity represented here through non-authoritative data.